lyndon025/playtested/src/content/article/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors.md

 ---
 author: lyndonguitar
 category: Review
+slug: 2023-03-20-this-game-is-so-good-it-created-its-own-genre-full-review-vampire-survivors
+title: This game is so good it created its own genre | Full Review - Vampire Survivors
+game: Vampire Survivors
 description: Vampire Survivors might not seem like a really good nor addictive game judging from the pixel art graphics, but trust me, it is one of the most addicting games that have come out in recent years.
 featured: false
+gallery:
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-0.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-1.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-2.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-3.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-4.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-5.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-6.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-7.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-8.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-9.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-10.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-11.avif
+  - /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-12.avif
 pubDate: 2023-03-20
 tags:
   - action
   - android
   - casual
   - console
   - indie
   - ios
   - mobile
-- nintendo switch
+  - nintendo-switch
   - pc
   - rpg
   - taptap
   - vampire-survivors
   - web
-- xbox one
+  - xbox-one
 thumb: /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-0.avif
-title: This game is so good it created its own genre | Full Review - Vampire Survivors
-game: Vampire Survivors
-gallery:
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-0.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-1.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-2.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-3.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-4.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-5.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-6.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-7.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-8.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-9.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-10.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-11.avif
-- /images/reviews/legacy/2023-03-20-this-game-is-so-good-it-created-its-own-genre--full-review---vampire-survivors-12.avif
 ---

 Vampire Survivors might not seem like a really good nor addictive game judging from the pixel art graphics, but trust me, it is one of the most addicting games that have come out in recent years.

-**Pros:**
+## Pros

-+Highly addicting
+## +Highly addicting

-+Deep gameplay and challenging difficulty
+## +Deep gameplay and challenging difficulty

-+Mindless fun, can play with just one hand
+## +Mindless fun, can play with just one hand

-+Completely free to play with no pay to win mechanics
+## +Completely free to play with no pay to win mechanics

-**Cons:**
+## Cons

 -The basic retro graphics are not for everyone